BANANA MUFFINS RECIPE

 HOW TO MAKE BANANA BREAD MUFFINS

-MY TIPS FOR THIS MUFFIN RECIPE
+MY TIPS FOR THIS BANANA MUFFIN RECIPE

-- If you can handle the hotness, I like to take the muffins out of the pan and let them cool completely on the cooling rack.
+- If you can handle the hotness, I like to take the muffins out of the pan and let them cool completely on a cooling rack.
 That way they don’t get too dry as they sit in the hot muffin pan.